 (e) (6) Forms.
 For streamlined and general cases, the parties must file the proposed case management order using the form approved by administrative order issued by the chief judge of the circuit.
-The forms of the case management order will be set by chief judge of the circuit and will comply with the requirements this rule, whether it be a single form approved for all types approved forms for cases or particular case types.
+The forms of the case management order will be set by chief judge of the circuit and will comply with the requirements this rule, whether it be a single form approved for all types forms approved cases particular case types.